theDierickxLab/theDierickxLab/index.md

 {% include link.html link="https://www.dierickxlab.com/2023/04/19/icehockey.html" type="home-page" text="Home Page" icon="" style="button" flip=true %} {:.center} {% endcapture %}

 {% include feature.html image="/group-photos/Picture3.png" title="Fun lab outing: ice hockey play-off game" text=text %}

+{% capture text %}
+Margaux obtained her PhD at the Université Côte d'Azur in Nice in Cellular and Molecular Interactions.
+In this lab, she studied how the biophysical properties of the microenvironment increase resistance mechanisms to targeted therapies in melanoma, under the supervision of Dr. Sophie Tartare-Deckert.
+In the Dierickx lab, she will use her expertise in microscopy and cell interactions to understand how the circadian clock plays a role in different cardiac cell types contributing to heart function.
+Outside of the lab, she enjoys reading books, hiking and traveling to discover different places.

+{%
+  include link.html
+  link="Margaux.lecacheur@mpi-bn.mpg.de"
+  type="email"
+  icon=""
+  text="Email"
+  style="button"
+  flip=true
+%}
+{:.center}
+{% endcapture %}

+{%
+  include feature.html
+  image="images/Margaux.png"
+  title="Margaux Lecacheur  |  PostDoc"
+  flip=true
+  text=text
+%}

+{% capture text %}
+Bryce studied at the University of Pennsylvania for a B.A. in Cellular and Molecular Biology.
+While there, he worked as a research assistant in the lab of Dr. Mitchell Lazar in the Institute for Diabetes, Obesity, and Metabolism, starting off his interest in circadian rhythms and metabolism research.
+Unrelatedly but simultaneously, he discovered a love for Lindy Hop, food from around the world, and social story games.

+{%
+  include link.html
+  link="Bryce.Carpenter@mpi-bn.mpg.de"
+  type="email"
+  icon=""
+  text="Email"
+  style="button"
+  flip=true
+%}
+{:.center}
+{% endcapture %}

+{%
+  include feature.html
+  image="images/Bryce.png"
+  title="Bryce Carpenter  |  PhD student"
+  text=text
+%}